ninuolawale-1/live-honeypot-incident-response/README.md

 ## Summary

 This project stood up a Windows 11 + MySQL honeypot inside a live, internet-facing cyber range environment, instrumented it end-to-end with Microsoft Defender for Endpoint and a custom MySQL log pipeline into Microsoft Sentinel, and authored detection rules *before* any deliberate exposure — so that a real compromise, when it happened, would be caught by design.
-It was: within hours of exposure, an automated actor brute-forced a bait MySQL account, destroyed three schemas, and left a Bitcoin ransom note, while a separate successful RDP logon compromised the bait `administrator` account.
+Within hours of exposure, an automated actor brute-forced a bait MySQL account, destroyed three schemas, and left a Bitcoin ransom note, while a separate successful RDP logon compromised the bait `administrator` account.
 The full incident — detection, IOC extraction, timeline reconstruction, containment, and eradication — was documented in a formal incident report, grounded entirely in real telemetry pulled from `MySQLAudit_CL`, `DeviceLogonEvents`, `DeviceProcessEvents`, and `NTANetAnalytics`.

 ---